Left Continue shopping

 Stalk color Deep red upper half to two-thirds; pink to near-white lower portion

-Cap Absent — "headless" morphology
+Cap Absent (the "headless" morphology)

 Gleba Brown, fetid spore slime on red zone; removed by insects